GFite/purplepaper/finx-io/src/pages/docs/v2/05-litepaper/index.md

 ## Background

-Fite Analytics was formed in March 2016 by Geoff Fite.
-Dick Mule joined in May 2017 and Sonia Dixon in February 2018.
-In August
+Fite Analytics was formed in March 2016 by Geoff Fite who built the initial technology design.
+Dick Mule joined in May 2017 to contribute to the engineering platform.
+Sonia Dixon in February 2018 as industry veteran and subject-matter expert.
+In Summer of 2019 we were joined by Maderson Ly as Data Engineer and Jake Mathai as software engineer, and then in February 2020 Tashah Johnson joined as Business Analyst.

-2018 we signed our first customer, [Moreton Capital Management LLC](https://moretoncm.com) and they remain a happy customer of portfolio-level analytics and reports.
+In August 2018 we signed our first customer, [Moreton Capital Management LLC](https://moretoncm.com) and they remain a happy customer of portfolio-level analytics and reports.

 In 2019 we began to work with Northern Trust as we obtained global coverage of the bond markets.
 In 2020 we became the primary